Travel to Nubra Valley from Khardongla to one time highest motorable road

 Also, when you come to Ladakh, bring a power bank and extra camera batteries because the batteries drain quickly due to the weather conditions here.

-Also Read: Appropriate clothing for a Ladakh trip
+Also Read: Clothing for a Ladakh trip

 Khardung La Road